andrewdavidmackenzie/flow/docs/running/stdio.md

 ### Standard Input
-The `flowruntime` provides functions to read from STDIN.
+`context` provides functions to read from STDIN.
 You can pipe input to the flow by piping it to the `cargo run -p flowc` or `flowc` command line used to execute the flow.

-If not piped in, then the flowruntime will attempt to read STDIN, blocking that function until input (or EOF) is provided.
+If not piped in, then the `stdin` function will attempt to read STDIN, blocking that function until input (or EOF) is provided.
 If input is read then it will be passed on by that function at its output.
 The function will indicate to the run-time that it should be run again (to read more lines of STDIN) and it will be re-added to the ready list and executed again later.